 Do you ever hunt for meteorites?

-What is your favorite meteorite in your collection?
+What is your favourite meteorite in your collection?

-What is your favorite overall if it is not the one above?
+What is your favourite overall if it is not the one above?

 What makes these of special interest?